bernardoamc/bernardoamc.com/content/blog/on-burnout/index.md

 Feeling a lack of autonomy is a big red flag for me.
 It's not necessarily related to the autonomy of deciding _what to work on_, but rather the autonomy of deciding _how to work on it_.
 As long as everyone is aligned, having the flexibility to decide how to work on a problem is a big motivator for me.
 This is not always possible, but it's something I will try to optimize for moving forward.

 I've observed that communicating effectively increases my chances of being granted this autonomy, so it's something to strive for.
-What I mean by that is to clearly communicate the problem I'm trying to solve and the challenges and progress along the way.
-This is a win-win situation since I get to decide how to work on a problem and my manager/leadership gets to focus on other things while trusting me to get the job done.
+What I mean by that is framing my communication style to match what leadership expects.
+Some useful questions to keep in mind when communicating are:

+- What will be different when this effort is done?
+- How will this effort impact the business?
+- Are there any clear metrics (financial, efficiency, efficacy, or otherwise) that can be framed up to help show the current state versus the desired state?
+- How can you scope this work to help clarify the breadth of impact?

+This is what leadership is thinking about, so framing your communication in this way will help you reach alignment and get buy-in.
+Talk to your manager or other senior engineers if you need help framing your proposal.

+## Context Switching

 Being trusted is not enough when you don't have control over your own time.
-Not having time to focus on a problem and having to context switch constantly is a big source of personal stress.
+Being unable to focus on a particular problem due to frequent context switching is a big source of personal stress.
 Something that helped me in this regard and that I will keep improving on is to strategically arrange my calendar to have blocks of dedicated time to focus on a problem.
 I've achieved some success by blocking my calendar for a few hours every day and clustering meetings in the morning or afternoon.

-This is not always possible, but it's something I will try to optimize for moving forward.
+You can also reduce the amount of context switching by making sure your work is visible.
+This can be done by talking directly to your manager and explaining all the things that are stealing your focus, your manager can help you by delegating work to others or prioritizing efforts.
+It's also worthwhile to do your work in public.
+Avoid handling work on private messages, instead move the discussion to public channels and involve other teammates when possible.

 ## Momentum